-Management measures are required to ensure the project will not have a significant impact on Threatened species and communities at the TGP.
+Management measures are required to ensure the project will not have a significant impact on Threatened species and ecological communities at the TGP.

 In adopting the TSCMS to the EPA management plan template, several management strategies were obscure in how they could be implemented or measured.
-This has required critical revision of strategies to more clearly reconcile with the objective they are trying to achieve.
+This has required critical revision of strategies to reconcile more clearly with the objective they are trying to achieve.

-Whilst the TSCMP is a standalone plan for the purposes of Ministerial Statement 839 and EPBC Act approvals, it is supported in the background by TGM's Integrated Management System and in particular Biodiversity Management Plan, which not only captures the Tropicana JV's commitments to Threatened species and communities but also addresses the Tropicana JV's corporate biodiversity commitments.
+Whilst the TSCMP is a standalone plan for the purposes of Ministerial Statement 839 and EPBC Act approvals, it is supported in the background by TGM's Integrated Management System and in particular Biodiversity Management Plan, which not only captures the Tropicana JV's commitments to Threatened species and ecological communities but also addresses the Tropicana JV's corporate biodiversity commitments.

-Potential impacts to Threatened and other conservation significant species and communities include:
+Potential impacts to Threatened and other conservation significant species and ecological communities include:

-- Direct loss of conservation significant species and communities from disturbance activities; - Direct loss of habitat for conservations significant species; and - Indirect loss from weed infestation/competition. - Indirect loss from feral animal predation. - Indirect loss from use of saline groundwater - Indirect loss by entrapment of conservation significant fauna in trenches, turkeys nests or the TSF.
+- Direct loss of conservation significant species and ecological communities from disturbance activities; - Direct loss of habitat for conservations significant species; and - Indirect loss from weed infestation/competition. - Indirect loss from feral animal predation.

-THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name Document Name TGM Threatened Species and Communities Management Plan 29 of 77 Document Owner Pradella, Leonie Last Approved By Lane, Rosemarie Issue Date 19/12/2023 Next Review Date 27/11/2024 KIOSK Location tion 8.5 Flora and Fauna Management
+THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name TGM Threatened Species and Communities Management Plan 27 of 84 Document Owner Courts, Nick Last Approved By Smith, Bron Issue Date 5/03/2025 Next Review Date 28/11/2025 KIOSK Location 8.5 Flora and Fauna Management

-- Indirect loss from decline in vegetation and habitat due to dust generation. - Indirect loss from artificial changes to fire regimes. - Direct loss from interactions between conservation significant fauna vehicles travelling along roads. - Indirect loss to habitat from hydrocarbons and chemicals. - Indirect loss to vegetation and habitat from contact with saline water.
+- Indirect loss from use of saline groundwater. - Indirect loss by entrapment of conservation significant fauna in trenches, turkeys nests or the TSF. - Indirect loss from decline in vegetation and habitat due to dust generation. - Indirect loss from artificial changes to fire regimes. - Direct loss from interactions between conservation significant fauna vehicles travelling along roads. - Indirect loss to habitat from hydrocarbons and chemicals. - Indirect loss to vegetation and habitat from contact with saline water.

-Management of Threatened and other conservation significant species and communities at the TGP is based on the hierarchy of:
+Management of Threatened and other conservation significant species and ecological communities at the TGP is based on the hierarchy of:

 - Avoidance;

-- Impact minimisation; and
+- · Impact minimisation; and

-- Remediation/rehabilitation.
+- · Remediation/rehabilitation.